-Queensland is the third most populous state in Australia with a population of around 5.10 million persons, or 20.1% of Australia's population, at the end of June 2019.
-Approximately two-thirds of Queensland's population lives in the Brisbane, Gold Coast and Sunshine Coast regions in the southeastern corner of the State, an area with mild climate and a developed industrial base.
+Queensland is the third most populous state in Australia with a population of around 5.2 million persons, or 20.1% of Australia's population, as at 31 March 2020.
+As at 30 June 2019, 72.5% of Queensland's population lives in South-East Queensland, an area with mild climate and a developed industrial base.
 The remainder of the State's population is spread quite widely, making Queensland's population the most dispersed of the Australian states.

-Brisbane, the capital of Queensland, with its surrounding metropolitan area has approximately 2.4 million residents.
+Brisbane, the capital of Queensland, with its surrounding metropolitan area has approximately 2.5 million residents.
 There are nine other population centres in Queensland with over 50,000 residents.